cspotcode/repros/README.md

 When using the patch: protocol to add new dependencies to a package.json, yarn 2 does not install those new dependencies.

+This example patches `gh` to declare a direct dependency on `sanctuary-def`.
+However, `yarn why` does not show this direct dependency, and `yarn run gh` fails because this direct dependency is not reflected in yarn's dependency graph.

 ```bash
 set -euxo pipefail